Trustworthy AI: From Principles to Critical Applications

 This full-day event brings together experts from industry, government, and academia to examine what trustworthy AI looks like when it leaves the whitepaper and enters the real world.
 Through keynote talks, panel discussions, and a poster session, speakers will address how AI systems can be made secure by design, governed effectively, and held accountable in the UK's most sensitive sectors.

-Kindly hosted and delivered in partnerhsip with Advanced Computing Research Centre, at Anglia Ruskin University's in Cambridge, the event also marks the official launch of the Centre; a timely moment to connect with the people shaping how trust in AI gets built, regulated, and sustained across the UK.
+Kindly hosted and delivered in partnership with the Advanced Computing Research Centre, at Anglia Ruskin University in Cambridge, the event also marks the official launch of the Centre; a timely moment to connect with the people shaping how trust in AI gets built, regulated, and sustained across the UK.

 What's on the agenda